maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.Blazor.GlobalEventHandler/README.md

 ﻿# VDT.Core.Blazor.GlobalEventHandler

-Blazor component that allows you to handle global window level events in your application
+Blazor component that allows you to handle global window level events in your application.

 ## Features